-CDSCO expert panel recommends approval of Oxford COVID-19 vaccine Covishield for emergency use in India
+Covishield: Oxford-AstraZeneca COVID-19 vaccine gets recommendation for emergency use, DCGI to take final call

-New Delhi, Jan 01: The subject expert committee (SEC) of the Central Drugs Standard Control Organisation (CDSCO) expert panel on Friday recommended approval of Oxford COVID-19 vaccine Covishield for emergency use in India.
+New Delhi, Jan 01: The subject expert committee (SEC) of the Central Drugs Standard Control Organisation (CDSCO) expert panel on Friday recommended approval of Oxford COVID-19 vaccine Covishield for emergency use in India, subject to certain regulatory provisions, official sources said.

 The Pune-based Serum Institute of India (SII), the world''s largest vaccine manufacturer, has tied up with AstraZeneca to manufacture Covishield.